Dypsis decaryi

+Naming and taxonomy

+This species' scientific name is Dypsis decaryi and it is a member of the Arecaceae family.
+Its common name is triangle palm, owing to the triangular shape of the trunk formed by the growth of its fronds.

+Distribution

+Dypsis decaryi is indigenous to the Madagascar rainforest.

+Description

-Dypsis decaryi is a species of flowering plant in the Arecaceae family.
-It is commonly known as the triangle palm.
-It is indigenous to the Madagascan rainforest.
-Some specimens grow to a height of some 15 m in the wild.
-It is relatively new to cultivation however, so outside its native habitat it rarely achieves anything like that height.
+Some specimens grow to a height of some 15 m in the wild; however, it is relatively new to cultivation, so outside its native habitat it rarely achieves anything like that height.
+It grows well in containers.

 The leaves are about 2.5 m in length, growing almost upright from the trunk and arching gracefully outward about a metre from their tips.
 The leaf bases are arranged in three vertical columns set about 120 degrees apart on the main stem, forming a triangular shape in cross section.
 This shape has given rise to the palm's common name.

 The inflorescences branch out from the axils of the lower leaves.
 They produce yellow and green flowers that later produce round black fruit about 25 mm in diameter.

+Uses

 The palm is a fine ornamental plant and is most valuable as a specimen tree or accent plant when grown out in the open to display show its remarkable shape to best advantage.
 In suitable climates it blooms all year.
 What with its colourful flowers and fruit and shapely habit, it is unusually showy for a palm.
 It prefers full sun and regular watering, although it is not vulnerable to occasional dryness and partial shade.
 Over-watering and poor drainage are far greater hazards than drought.
 For example, the palm is best suited to well drained sandy soil.

 Dypsis decaryi does not transplant well, so it is a bad choice for commercial field growing.
 However, it is a fast grower once established, and its seed normally germinates within a month of being planted, so propagation by seed is a good option.